Nazuna-io/notebook-cat/README.md

 ## Limitations

-- Does not split files that exceed the word limit - they'll be skipped
+- Does not split files that exceed the word limit - they'll be skipped.
+The notebook-cat can only group files under the word limit
 - Files are concatenated with simple text separators
 - JSON extraction works best with simple structures; complex nested objects may need a specific path

 ## Configuration

 The tool uses these default limits which can be adjusted in the `config.py` file at the root of the project:
-- Word limit per source file: 248,000 words (provides a buffer below NotebookLM's 500,000 word limit)
+- Word limit per source file: 380,000 words (You can configure this to the full 500k, but there is a bug in Google's NotebookLM source upload that prevents it from successfully adding files with more than about 380k words, as of April 10, 2025)
 - Default source limit: 50 sources (Free plan)
 - Plus plan limit: 300 sources